gnatale/table_extraction_blog/README.md

 You can use it to reproduce the same results shown in the blogs.

+The table extraction output I obtained by running the script on my pc are in the blog_output folder.

 ## Requirements

 - python 3.12 (this is the version I used.
 The code may work with older/newer versions)